How to build a data model¶

 The section’s elements block (See Schema element block)

-Example of a schema section block: “core” section of the .imma
+Example of a schema section block: “core” section of the .imma schema:

 "sections": {